 Campsites in Elk Neck State Park

-There are 8 camping loops inside Elk Neck State Park, giving you lots of options when it comes to picking a camping spot that works for you.
-You have the option to choose the amenities that you’d like for your RV camping experience.
-Some sites offer full hookups. with 30 and 50 amp electric, water and sewer.
-If you can (or prefer to) go without, you can also get a site with just the electric hookups, or no hookups at all.
-If you choose to stay at a full hookup site, it’ll be a pull-through site.
-All other sites are back-in.
+You have the option to choose the amenities that you’d like for your RV camping experience, and some sites offer full hookups.
+If you can go without, you can also get a site with just the electric hookups, or no hookups at all.
+If you choose to stay at a full hookup site, it will be a pull-through site.
+All other sites at the loops are back-in.
 No matter what site you choose though, you’ll be guaranteed to have a fire ring, grill, and picnic table on site.
-At each camp loop, you’ll also have access to nearby bathrooms, showers, and a potable water hydrants.
+At each camp loop, you’ll also have access to nearby bathrooms, showers, and potable water.

 Seasonal activities in Elk Neck State Park

 For all the hiking lovers out there remember to pack your boots in your motorhome before you begin your journey to Elk Head State Park.
 There are 12 miles of trails located all through the park, and each trail guarantees you great, scenic views.
 Skill levels for these trails vary greatly, but there really is something for everyone.
-The trail leading up to Turkey Point Lighthouse is an easy 1.5 mile stroll, while the trip to White Clay Cliff is a strenuous 3 miles.
+The trail leading up to Turkey Point Lighthouse is an easy 1.5-mile stroll, while the trip to White Clay Cliff is a strenuous three miles.

-If going for a paddle is more your thing than you should check out the Northeast River Area, you’ll find a canoe and kayak hand-launch area so that you can get your own canoe or kayak in the water.
+If going for a paddle is more your thing than you should check out the Northeast River Area.
+Here you’ll find a canoe and kayak hand-launch area so that you can get your own canoe or kayak in the water.
 This is a great way to explore the waters, learn to relax, and get a little bit of a workout all at the same time.
 Please bring your own equipment if you are a seasoned paddler as there are no guarantees that rentals will be available during your visit to the park.

-One of the more popular boating trips at Elk Head State park is to take your boat on over to Rogues Harbor, where you can use the convenient boat launch ramp to access the waters surrounding the park and enjoy your day exploring them.
+One of the more popular boating trips at Elk Head State park is to take your boat on over to Rogues Harbor.
+Here you can use the convenient boat launch ramp to access the waters surrounding the park and enjoy your day exploring them.
 There are four boat launch ramps in total, and they will give you access to the Elk River, Chesapeake Bay, and other waterways surrounding the area.
 There’s so much to discover when you take a boat out, so get out and do it!

 The best place to go swimming at Elk Neck State Park would be at the Northeast River Area.
 This area of the park has areas for swimming that will suit all ages as there is shallow water to be found here.
 This way, the whole family, even the younger ones, can enjoy a nice dip in the water when it’s warm outside.
 When swimming at Elk Neck State Park only swim to your abilities as there are no guarantees that lifeguards will be there to save you if something bad were to happen.

-The Elk River and Chesapeake Bay provide lots of excellent opportunities for anyone who loves to go fishing.
+The Elk River and the Chesapeake Bay provide lots of excellent opportunities for anyone who loves to go fishing.
 There’s no better way to relax and take everything in than to settle in with the fishing pole for a day.
 The Elk river system is known for its bass.
-Before you go and cast out a line please remember to check and follow rules and guidelines.
+Before you go and cast out a line please remember to check and follow the fishing rules and guidelines for the park.

 The Nature Center is the place to go to learn more about the nature and history of Elk Neck State Park.
-Get to see historical displays and live animals, and also participate in some hands-on activities.
+Here you will get to see historical displays, live animals, and also participate in some hands-on activities.
 Different programs are offered all year long except during the winter, so you can find lots of things to get into.